maxx1128/Webdev-Study-Notes/BackEnd/RubyOnRails.md

 Why a Presenter?
 Because all that extra logic isn't meant for controllers or helpers.
 Controllers are made for needed data and templates, and should be as simple as possible.
 Helpers are for frequent, simpler actions - trying to increase their scale for Presenter-logic risks getting sucked into "Helper Hall" or drowning in lots of different helpers.
 Presenters let you keep all this logic in a single class, so it's easier to organize in a cohesive way.

-Good use case for a presenter: your database returns some information, but the view needs the data after lots of calculations have been run.
-All this logic and math is best abstracted to the presenter.
+Good use case for a presenter: your database returns some information, but the view needs the data after it's been made prettier.
+This cleanup of info is best abstracted to the presenter.

 However, Presenters are separate Ruby objects, and don't have much of the Rails "magic."
 So there's a few extra steps to setting them up.